-Hennessy is the world’s best selling cognac, making up more than 40% of the cognac sold every year.
-Hennessy comes in different variants including X.O., VSOP, Hennessy White, Hennessy Black and many more.
+Hennessy is the world’s best-selling cognac, making up more than 40% of the cognac sold every year.
+Hennessy comes in different prices and variants, including X.O., VSOP, Hennessy White, Hennessy Black, and many more.
 With so many options to choose from, several questions arise concerning how to properly drink it.
 Don’t worry though, as this guide will walk you through it.

 Blended or Straight?

-This is the first question that will be asked, and the answer is it depends on your personal preference.
-You may like your Hennessy X.O., VSOP, Black, White or any of the other variants.
+This is the first question that will be asked, and the answer is that it depends on your personal preference.
+You may like your Hennessy X.O., VSOP, Black, White, or any of the other variants.
 Perhaps you prefer an old blend or one that is slightly sweetened.

 Choose a Cognac Glass

-The balloon glass, also known the brandy snifter and brandy glass, is more widely used compared to the tulip.
-Its design also enhances flavor but not as well as the tulip.
-So if you you want the maximum experience, get a tulip glass.
+The balloon glass, also known as the brandy snifter or brandy glass, is more widely used compared to the tulip.
+Its design also enhances flavor, but not as well as the tulip.
+So if you want the maximum experience, get a tulip glass.

 When, Where and How to Drink Cognac